Policy On Academic Integrity

 Faculty complete the Referral Form for Violations of the Academic Integrity & Technology AUP Policies form and follow the procedure listed on the form.
 The student receives a “0” for the assignment.
 Other discipline is at the sole discretion of the classroom teacher.

 Faculty complete the Referral Form for Violations of the Academic Integrity & Technology AUP Policies form and follow the procedure listed on the form.
 The student receives a “0” for the assignment.
-The student will serve three days of in school suspension with the Director of Student Discipline.
+The student will serve three days of in school suspension with the Dean of Students.
 After the third offense has been committed, the Academic Integrity Board will meet with the student and his parent / guardian(s) to consider additional penalties.